bsuraj23/NineThirtyBatch/README.md

 3. what is meaning of purge?
 4. what is conflit?How do slove conflit?
 5. program for reverse a string by using for & while loop?

+(3-09-2025)
+1.Difference between exception and error.?
+2.How many types of exceptions are there in python.?
+3.HOW can you fix input function can able to access the boolean and null values.?
+4.None is data type or not in python.?
+5.what are the five pillors of OOPS.?